 The Gnostic believes in acquiring mystical knowledge as the means for salvation which is contrary to the biblical message of salvation through the blood of Christ alone (Acts 4:12).
 In other words, a human depends on self-redemption.
 And instead of seeking to be transformed by Christ, he seeks by his inner “spark” to find the knowledge needed to free himself from his material body and reach God.
 This belief contradicts the biblical teaching that: “The heart is more deceitful than all else and is desperately sick; who can understand it?”
 (Jeremiah 17:9).
 Without God man can’t achieve salvation (John 15:5).

 Gnostics believe that matter is corrupt, therefore, the body must be corrupt also.
-This thinking led them to conclude that the divine God could not become a real human being with a fleshly body in Christ Jesus.
+This thinking led them to conclude that the divine God could not become a real human being with a fleshly body as seen in Christ Jesus.
 Thus, they deny the deity of Christ.
 And while the majority of Gnostics, teach that the body must be disciplined by strict asceticism, some Gnostics teach that they can have fleshly desires since the body is helpless and can’t be restored to God’s image.

-The Nag Hammadi scrolls and the Bible
+The Nag Hammadi Scrolls and the Bible

 There are innumerable contradictions between the Gnostic “gospels” and the Scriptures.
 And these heresies have troubled the early church during the first three centuries.
 But there is no place for confusion for Jesus and the apostles have upheld the Bible as the inspired Word of God, the only infallible rule of faith and practice (John 17:17; 2 Timothy 3:15-17; Hebrews 4:12).
-Therefore, the early church fathers were virtually unanimous in identifying these Gnostic scrolls as fraudulent forgeries that promote untrue doctrines about Christ, sin, salvation, and countless other Christian doctrines.
+Therefore, the early church fathers were virtually unanimous in identifying these Gnostic scrolls as fraudulent forgeries that promote erroneous doctrines about Christ, sin, salvation, and countless other Christian doctrines.

 In His service,